rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  but freedom to live good lives, freedom and opportunity to build your own life, a life that is worth living.

-The idea that,
- "it works", is a strange lie
- when looking at the historical context.
-CCP?
-USSR?
-The best successful examples of controlled systems.
-They offered no innovation other than to parasitically feed from free market civilizations.
-An accomplishment that other controlled systems failed to replicate.
-Yet they repeat this lie.
-Why?

-Why repeat the lie?
-Because it promises power and the elevation of the systems of man as God.
-Creating ourselves a God.
-What we create operates within rules, natural laws.

-Bitcoin fixes this when adoption increases, not when it's USD price increases.
-Increase adoption of Bitcoin as money.
-Store of wealth, unit of account, system of exchange, ...

--->